awez/amirrajan.github.com/_posts/2014-03-16-rebooting-life-part-2.md

 I wanted to converse with developers (specifically experts).
 I wanted to talk about the craft.
 Soak up wisdom and hopefully give some in return.
 That is not what I got.
 I just a lot of "strong opinions, strongly held" (myself included).
 I didn't feel like I made any progress.
 It took away from what was really valuable, helping developers who _wanted to and were open to_ learning something outside their comfort zone.

 The end goal of "impacting a peer" didn't happen in any substantial way.
-So I'm not going to try to reach out to experts anymore, because the already know everything there is to know about software (apparently).
+So I'm not going to try to reach out to experts anymore, because they already know everything there is to know about software (apparently).

 Outside of the persona I place in marketing slicks, I honestly feel that I'm just a practitioner of software, sharing the experiences I have.
 I no longer have an interest in debating with, or reaching out to, those who feel they've got it all figured out.